________

 I just can't seem to resist searching through the bargain bins in the floral departments.
 Not long ago I found some branches that were half off and whose berries looked so much like vegetables that I had to buy them.
 This is one of three different stems I bought.
 It reminded me of red onions.

 Here are the berries from the white branch.
 Don't they look just like white onions?
-They were mostly three to a stem; I can see twisting some of those stems together to make old-fashioned hanging onions, too.
+They were mostly three to a stem; twisting some of those stems together makes old-fashioned hanging onions, too.
 I can remember my grandmother braiding or tying onions to hang when they had gotten quite large at the end of the growing season.

 And here are the red berries: perfect tomatoes!
 I do plan to touch up the stems with green paint.

-Besides the berries/vegetables, look what else you get from this one branch:
+Besides the berries/vegetables, what else can you get from this one branch?

-Yep, grapevine wreaths.
-The three tendrils from each stem made one wreath.
+The three tendrils from each stem made one grapevine wreath.

 Also, we have at least seven leaves that turn into fern stems when trimmed and fringed (they are a brighter green than shows here);